wuwowuyi/Recommender/Deep Neural Networks for YouTube Recommendations.md

 All features combined with the deepest structure has the best performance.

 ## Ranking
+For each candidate video, we can form a (video, user) pair combining user features, video features, context, etc. Then we put these pairs in a batch and feed it to the ranking model which output a scalar score (expected watch time) so that we can compute the top-k list.

 ### Modeling Expected Watch Time

+Ranking by click-through rate often promotes deceptive videos that the user does not complete ("clickbait") whereas watch time better captures engagement.

 🤔 The paper uses weighted logistic regression.